 Resource groups provide a way to monitor, control access, provision and manage billing for collections of assets that are required to run an Azure application/service/function

-A Microsoft Azure subscription is a unique user account in Azure.
+The Microsoft Azure subscription is the unique user account in Azure.
 All resources available via the Service Management API are organized beneath the subscription.
-When you create an Azure subscription, it is uniquely identified by a subscription ID.
-The subscription ID forms part of the URI for every call that you make to the Service Management API.
+When you create an Azure subscription, it is uniquely identified by a SubscriptionId.
+The subscription Id is part of the URI, in every request the different Nodinite service use to enage with the Azure Service Management API.

 - The SubscriptionId is a GUID

-- An Azure subscription may have many storage accounts.
+- An Azure subscription may have multiple storage accounts.

-- A storage account may have many containers.
+- A storage account may have multiple containers.